zllu2/iMSA_577/quiz/module4.md

   - Answer: True
   - Choices: True, False

 - Question 3.1: True of False?
-Each residual contributes quadratically to the Mean Absolute Error.
+Each residual contributes quadratically to the Mean Squared Error.
   - Type: Multiple choice (single correct response)
   - Answer: True
   - Choices: True, False
 - Question 3.2: True or False?
-Mean Squared Error is sensitive to outliers.
+Mean Squared Error is more sensitive to outliers than Mean Absolute Error is.
   - Type: Multiple choice (single correct response)
   - Answer: True
   - Choices: False
 - Question 3.3: True or False?
-Mean Squared Error is NOT sensitive to outliers.
+Mean Squared Error is NOT as sensitive to outliers as Mean Absolute Error is.
   - Type: Multiple choice (single correct response)
   - Answer: False
   - Choices: True, False